 Why have students participate in a digital breakout?

 - Critical thinking

 Where can you start with digital breakouts?

 So many words ago, I mentioned that I’m all in when it comes to breakouts.
 I didn’t just bite off a little piece of the digital pie.
 I am in WHOLE HOG!
-My end goal is to create a digital breakout game for all 50 states.
-As I write this blog, I have 14 states finished and ready to go.
+My goal was to create a digital breakout game for all 50 states and I have done it!

 I used the same format for each state, but varied the locks and used unique facts.
 Each state includes:

 - Suggested timeline of 30 minutes (adjustable as the teacher sees fit)

 - Standard locks (1 or more) word, number, directional, and color